 Twisted Fate simply fares well against traditional mages so this match-up isn’t much of a threat, but never go for kills during lane (except when your jungler ganks) because of Rebirth.
 Anivia’s passive is worth Ignite, but not Flash.
 Note that once Anivia hits 6, she will permashove with Glacial Storm.

 Annie deals tons of damage, but has low range and mobility.
 Avoid trades because of Disintegrate’s consistent damage and be weary of her Flash + Pyromania stun.
 Annie’s burst is far greater than Twisted Fate’s, so you win this match-up by making initiative plays everywhere but mid.

 From the very beginning, Aurelion Sol will hard push.
-Trades become unfavorable after like 3 milliseconds because of his high DPS with Celestial Expansion.
+Trades become unfavorable after like 3 milliseconds because of his high DPS with Astral Flight.
 Instead, put 99% of your energy into matching his push and damaging the minions.
-Otherwise, you will sit under your turret all day while Aurelion Sol roams with Comet of Legend – pretty much stealing Twisted Fate’s entire game plan.
+Otherwise, you will sit under your turret all day while Aurelion Sol roams with Singularity – pretty much stealing Twisted Fate’s entire game plan.